TriEmbed/quercus/README.md

 ## Project Status

 Aardvark is just starting its second release cycle with version 0.70 hardware at the PCB fab as this is being written.
-Version 0.70 board assembly expected to commence by 2/14/2022.
-Firmware for a web-based FPGA programming appliance is in alpha test.
-The second and third 0.60 boards are being assembled with outboard circuitry on a solderless breadboard to match the first example.
+Version 0.70 board assembly expected to commence by 2/12/2022.
+Firmware for a web-based FPGA programming appliance is approaching alpha test.
+The second and third 0.60 boards were assembled with outboard circuitry on a solderless breadboard to match the first example.
+Nick has #1, Rob has #2, and Pete has #3.
+The USB breakout of the 3rd system will be sacrificed to provide a third chip for the 0.70 boards

 ## Release notes: